psarando/shire-reckoning/README.md

 [Since I've demonstrated](#rivendell-new-years-day-fell-on-a-march-25th-by-the-end-of-the-third-age)
 that the Shire Calendar New Year's Day in T.A.
 3019 corresponded with a hypothetical Gregorian December 20, does that mean we should observe the Shire New Year's Day on December 20th in modern times?
-I don't think so, [since I argued ealier](#reckoning-start-dates) that observing the Shire New Year's Day on December 21st is more "seasonally appropriate" in modern times (keeping Mid-year's Day in sync with the modern summer solstice), whereas others may consider it more "traditionally appropriate" to observe Shire New Year's Day on December 23 (keeping Mid-year's Day in sync with the "traditional" June 23 as it was "[originally intended](#reckoning-start-dates)").
+I don't think so, [since I argued earlier](#reckoning-start-dates) that observing the Shire New Year's Day on December 21st is more seasonally appropriate in modern times (keeping Mid-year's Day in sync with the modern summer solstice), whereas others may consider it more traditionally appropriate to observe Shire New Year's Day on December 23 (keeping Mid-year's Day in sync with the traditional June 23 as it was "[originally intended](#reckoning-start-dates)").

-Likewise, some may wish to always observe the Elves' New Year's Day (Yestarë) on Shire Astron 6 since that's the "traditional" date as observed by the Hobbits.
+Likewise, some may wish to always observe the Elves' New Year's Day (Yestarë) on Shire Astron 6 since that's the traditional date as observed by the Hobbits in the Fourth Age.
-I think aligning Rivendell's Yestarë with our Gregorian March 25 in modern times can be considered "traditionally appropriate" from [the perspective of the Elves at the end of the Third Age](#rivendell-new-years-day-fell-on-a-march-25th-by-the-end-of-the-third-age)
+I think aligning Rivendell's Yestarë with our Gregorian March 25 in modern times can be considered traditionally appropriate from [the perspective of the Elves at the end of the Third Age](#rivendell-new-years-day-fell-on-a-march-25th-by-the-end-of-the-third-age)
-(the only point in time Tolkien made a correspondence with this calendar and any other), but in the [next section](#why-march-25th) I'll explain how I think it can also be considered "seasonally appropriate", and starting the Reckoning of Rivendell from March 22 in 1 A.D. following its "traditional" leap-year rules is just one way to do that.
+(the only point in time Tolkien made a correspondence with this calendar and any other), but in the [next section](#why-march-25th) I'll explain how I think it can also be considered seasonally appropriate, and starting the Reckoning of Rivendell from March 22 in 1 A.D. following its traditional leap-year rules is just one way to do that.

 #### Reformed Rivendell Reckoning